-In addition to military support, the US provides Chad with bilateral assistance to develop Chadian civil society, human rights institutions, and other socioeconomic stabilizing provides Chad with financial aid to agencies.
+In addition to military support, the US provides Chad with bilateral assistance to develop Chadian civil society, human rights institutions, and other socioeconomic stabilizing agencies.
 The US also provides Chad with financial aid to support various humanitarian efforts, including food security and medical assistance programs for displaced Chadian and international refugee populations.